SpinalHDL/rvls/README.md

 ### Load/Store commands
 `rv load exe $hartId $id $size $addr_hex $data_hex`
-- load exe meaning "the moment at which the CPU readed a load value from the cache for a given LQ id"
+- load exe meaning "the moment at which the CPU read a load value from the cache for a given LQ id"
 - This is used by the cpu memory view to precisely figure out the memory ordering against other CPUs.

 `rv load com $hartId $id`
-- load com meaning "the moment at which a given memory load is commited"
+- load com meaning "the moment at which a given memory load is committed"
 - should precede the related `rv commit` command

 `rv load flu $hartId`